 Light Space & Time Online Art Gallery is very pleased to announce that Donna Howard has been selected as one of the four artists of the gallery’s third “Solo Art Series” Art Competition.
 Donna will have a month long solo art exhibition and she will be featured on the gallery’s front page, as well as in the “Solo Art Series” archive.

 Donna Howard lives in Woburn, Massachusetts, where she is an award-winning painter and whimsical artist.
 Donna will be promoted by the gallery with an extensive public relations campaign, as well through the gallery’s extensive social media network.
+Also, part of her award package is that she is now featured as an Artsy.net Light Space & Time promoted artist.
 In addition, Donna will be featured on the gallery’s YouTube channel, with an event catalogue and with an event postcard.

 The “Solo Art Series” is a series of monthly solo art exhibitions for established artists who have a body of work to present to the public.
 Artist participants were asked to submit the following 3 components for the “Solo Art Series” competition; 1.
 Their art.
 2. Their artist biography.
 3. Their artist statement.
 These elements were evaluated and judged, which resulted in the selection of the artists who will be featured in individual month long solo art exhibitions.
 This is the third “Solo Art Series” Art Competition the gallery has conducted.